Vyral/base-template/_posts/2022-12-05-happy-holidays-from-us.md

 The holiday season has officially arrived.
 We hope you enjoy this wonderful time of year and make some fantastic memories.
 We want to wish you happy holidays, a Merry Christmas, a Happy Hanukkah, and the absolute best in the New Year.
 From all of us here at the John Schuster group, **thank you for your trust and support over the years.** Have a fun and safe holiday season.&nbsp;

 This may be a busy time of year, but we are always here to help you and answer any questions you may have.
-Give us a call or reply to this email; we’d love to help you.
+Call or email us, we’d love to help you.
 In case we don’t hear from you until 2023, have a happy New Year\!